johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/commandLineAndClusterReferenceSheet.md

     ros-fs-quota

 # Version control and project folder structure with Git

+For contributing to an existing GitHub project, see: https://www.dataschool.io/how-to-contribute-on-github/

+Common git commands

+    git status        #get information on the modification state of the files of the current branch git branch        #manage local branches, use -v for verbose info git remote        #manage remote branches, use -v for verbose info git checkout      #switch branch, affecting local files, or create new branch immediately and switching to it with -b

 Clone your repository from GitHub or other remote repository into current folder (will create a folder for the cloned project)

     git clone https://github.kcl.ac.uk/kXXXXXXXX/myprojectongithub.git

+Manage remote branches for push and pull, adding origin and an upstream remote branch

+    git remote add origin URL_OF_FORK
+    git remote add upstream URL_OF_PROJECT

-Initiate new repository without remote in the current folder (1) or in the specified folder (2)
+Initiate new repository without remote in the current folder (1) or in the specified folder (2).
+For naming see: https://stackoverflow.com/questions/11947587/is-there-a-naming-convention-for-git-repositories
+=> use lower case and hyphens rather than camel case or underscores.

     git init
-    git init mynewproject
+    git init my-new-rlang-project

 Initiate new bare repository - convenient to use as a remote repository.
 Is conventionally appended with the suffix .git (compare with GitHub for example)

-    git init --bare mynewproject.git
+    git init --bare my-new-rlang-project.git